 Design engineers must ensure work zones are safe for both workers and motorists.
-Every road construction job includes plans for the protection of traffic.
+Every road construction job includes plans for the safe movement of traffic.
 Engineers must decide how best to keep the traffic flowing while protecting the safety of the workers.
 Different traffic channeling devices such as barrels, barricades and cones are used to guide the traffic.
+In work zones you should reduce your speed and be prepared to stop.
 Reduced speed limits are set to protect the drivers and workers.
 In Louisiana, traffic fines are double for construction zones.
 Sometimes drivers can become confused in a construction area, even when it is well designed.
 Slower speeds allow drivers more time to make good decisions.
 Do not become oblivious to work zone signs when the work is long term or widespread and be aware that traffic patterns in work zones can change daily including lane shifts or alternating lane closures.